-University regulations lay down that if your attendance is unsatisfactory you may be debarred from examinations.
-All postgraduate students are expected to have full attendance,
+University regulations lay down that if your attendance is unsatisfactory you may be debarred from examination or from being awarded credits.
+All postgraduate students are expected to have full attendance.
 At the discretion of the lecturer, an individual module may have additional specifications in this regard, which will be indicated in advance of registration.

 Failure to attend classes, without a very good reason, is taken seriously by the Department of History.
 You should note that work, in the sense of paid employment, is never acceptable as an excuse for missing class.
 When you have to miss a class, you are expected to explain this in advance to the lecturer/tutor or, if that is impossible, to explain as soon as possible afterwards.
-This is especially important in the context of the Covid-19 pandemic.
 In either case there should also be a written explanation.
 Any medical certificates submitted by you are kept on a confidential file in the departmental office and are referred to at examination time.